njbart/pandoc-tools/biblatex-emulate-csl-particle-handling.md

 Using `\DeclareSourcemap` (see biblatex manual) and `\AtBeginBibliography{\togglefalse{blx@useprefix}}`, three commands can be defined that emulate the CSL “demote-non-dropping-particle” options.
 Stripping out leading particles relies on a simple regexp, so it might not be completely robust.

-Note that this relies on BBT writing out `useprefix=true` rather than just `useprefix` to simplify the regexp.
+Note that this relies on entries containing `useprefix=true` rather than just `useprefix` to simplify the regexp.

 ```latex
 \documentclass{article}